communitybridge/easycla/docs/Install-the-EasyCLA-Application.md

 1. Repeat Steps 2 through 7 to connect as many organizations as you want.

-**Important**: *To enable a CLA check on a repository, you must configure a GitHub repository or add a Gerrit instance.
+**Important:** *To enable a CLA check on a repository, you must configure a GitHub repository or add a Gerrit instance.
 Simply adding an organization to the project does not enable the CLA check for any CLA groups.*

 ### Next Steps: